-After a lot of research on deck restoration products, I finally settled on trying Behr’s DeckOver product which is available exclusively at The Home Depot.
-(FYI – This post is not sponsored in any way!)
+After doing a lot of research on deck restoration products, I decided to try Behr’s DeckOver product, sold exclusively at The Home Depot.

-There’s several reasons why I decided on this product:
+Here’s why I chose this product:

 - It comes in a large variety of colors (we chose the color Valise)